 This side dish tastes as good as it looks.
-Brought to us by Half Baked Harvest, it calls for honey butter–roasted acorn squash, burrata, pomegranates, and hazelnuts.
+Brought to us by Half Baked Harvest, it calls for honey butter-roasted acorn squash, burrata, pomegranate, and hazelnuts.
 We can't think of anything better for the occasion.

 A solid egg dish is a must a brunch party.
-That being said, they can be hard to make on a large scale.
+That said, they can be hard to make on a large scale.
 Opt for baked eggs in personal-size skillets, or use a few larger ones; you can make them in bulk and have everyone serve themselves from a buffet table.
 This baked eggs, chard, green olive, and feta recipe from The Modern Proper looks particularly good.

 And last but not least, make sure you have a festive holiday drink to serve your guests with their brunch.
 This sparkling pomegranate punch recipe from Half Baked Harvest is easy to make in big batches, making it perfect for large gatherings and parties.
-Plus you can get creative with presentation.
+Plus, you can get creative with presentation.